 An agent cannot act for the principal unless they become incapacitated or pass away.
-This person is in charge of making decisions regarding the principal’s medical care decisions, medical care facilities, doctors (and other providers) who oversee medical care, and the principal’s location and care provider.
-If the principal endures a medical event and does not have an active medical power of attorney, then the court will appoint an agent (also known as a conservator), which is usually a close family member.
+This person is in charge of making decisions regarding the principal’s medical care, facilities, doctors (and other providers) who oversee medical care, and the principal’s location and care provider.

 - The agent is required to make decisions in line with the principal’s wishes.
-In the case that the principal did not strictly outline their wishes for a certain topic, the agent needs to make a decision that they believe would be what the principal would want.
+If the principal did not strictly outline their wishes for a specific topic, the agent needs to base their decision on what they believe the principal would want.

-- By signing the form, the agent will have the right to receive any and all medical information as if they were the principal themselves.
+- By signing the form, the agent will have the right to receive all medical information as if they were the principal themselves.

 - IMPORTANT: If the principal signed a durable power of attorney with another agent, the agent named in the health care proxy overrides the say of the agent (and all other parties) acting in the durable power of attorney.
-The only exception is if a court order mandates that the proxy be overruled.
+However, a court or judge can overrule the proxy.